 Link data from one Phantom to another

 You don't always have to create a file of input data yourself.
 Quite often an output file from one Phantom will contain the data you want another Phantom to process.
+We call this chaining Phantoms together.

 A really simple way of linking Phantoms together like this to create seamless workflows is by using the "My Phantoms" option when setting up your Phantom.
 You can choose which of your Phantoms' results file you'd like to use as input: